csanz/aicontext/README.md

 - 🔍 Perfect for studying other projects' architecture and patterns
 - 🎯 Helps AI understand similar projects for better code suggestions
 - 🔐 Includes configuration files and environment templates
+- 💾 Save reusable code patterns as templates
+- 🌍 Access your templates from any project
+- 📚 Build a personal library of code solutions

 ## Installation